 What is a nonprofit?

-Forming a nonprofit and applying for tax exempt status can be complex, and not every organization will follow the same steps below.
+Forming a nonprofit and applying for tax-exempt status can be complex.
+Not every organization will follow the same steps as listed below.
 Many of these steps may require an expert’s assistance.

 - Develop a mission, organize a group of people dedicated to that mission, and develop a fundraising plan.